Jessicancomm/GitJess/README.md

 ---
 description: >-
-  The site where Jessica gets git and makes an online portfolio while testing the capabilities of GitBook.
+  Where Jessica gets git and makes an online portfolio.
 ---

 # Let's Go GitJess!